[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 Consent without all pertinent information isn’t really consent.

-Years ago, a friend of mine agreed to engage in a knife play scene with a Dominant who said they had years of experience.
-My friend found out later that the person had lied – they had hardly any experience at all.
-This rendered the consent she’d given meaningless, because it was given under false pretences.
+Years ago, I saw a new-ish submissive agree to engage in a particular kink with a Dominant who said they had years of experience.
+It later came out that the Dominant had lied and had hardly any experience at all.
+This rendered the consent the submissive had given meaningless, because it was given under false pretences.

 In other words, lying or deliberately omitting information in order to obtain someone’s consent makes it meaningless.